sanger/limber/docs/pipelines_yaml_files.md

 The most common keys to filter on are request_type and library_type.

 All filters must be fulfilled for a pipeline to be considered valid for the specific instance of Labware in question.

 Note that the labware must also have a purpose that matches to one of those listed in the relationships section of the pipeline yaml.

-This is partly why we now try to prefix purpose keys with pipeline specific characters, use request types specific to pipeline submission templates, and use library types specific to their library prep pipelines where ever possible.
+To make filters more explicit we now try to prefix purpose keys with pipeline specific characters (e.g. LDS for Limber Duplex Seq), use request types specific to pipeline submission templates (e.g. limber_wgs for Whole Genome Sequencing), and use library types specific to their library prep pipelines where ever possible (e.g. Chromium single cell 3 prime v3).

 NB.
 Care should be taken when choosing purpose names and assigning filters.
-If you are not careful then a user can be presented with extra green suggested next action buttons in Limber, which are inappropriate for the pipeline they are running.
+If you are not careful then a user can be presented with extra suggested next action buttons in Limber, which are inappropriate for the pipeline they are running.
 This can cause confusion and potentially support issues if they choose an incorrect option and create the wrong child labware.

 For branching pipelines with identical filters, you are strongly encouraged to use yaml anchors to share the filter between pipelines.
 See the relationships section below for more details, and an example.

 #### library_pass